 Finding a space that allows for privacy while participating in the service;

-Turning the camera off and mute the session if they leave to go to the bathroom or leave the room while participating in the session, or if someone who is not part of the group comes into the room; and
+Turning the camera off and muting the session if they leave the room while participating in the session, or if someone who is not part of the session comes into the room; and

-How to utilize the technology required to participate in the virtual delivery of day habilitation, including how to utilize the specific format, signing in and out, etc. The provider will also provide written instructions.
+Using the technology required to participate in the virtual delivery of day habilitation, including how to utilize the specific format, signing in and out, etc. The provider will also provide written instructions to the beneficiary.

-To ensure that virtual delivery of day habilitation facilitates community integration, the provider agency will continue to incorporate already established community partners into the virtual delivery of day habilitation.
+To ensure that virtual delivery of onsite day habilitation facilitates community integration, the provider agency will continue to incorporate already established community partners into the virtual delivery of onsite day habilitation.
 For instance, if a meeting that is typically attended in the community with community participation occurring, the beneficiary will join via a face-to-face format virtually and therefore still be included in the meeting.
 Providers will also seek opportunities for beneficiaries to join community online groups in a face-to-face format and seek out such activities as online church services and groups, exercise classes, cooking, and drawing classes.
 Through virtual delivery of this service, beneficiaries can continue to interact with their friends and community connections during the times when the beneficiary is not participating in person.

-If the beneficiary is able to be unsupported during this service, an existing protocol is in place for the person if a health and safety issue arises during this virtual service.
-The provider agency staff, who is conducting the virtual delivery of this service, will be able to support the beneficiary through any health and safety situation that might arise during the virtual delivery of day habilitation.
+If the beneficiary is able to be unsupported during this service, an existing protocol is in place for the beneficiary if a health and safety issue arises during this virtual service.
+The provider agency staff, who is conducting the virtual delivery of this service, will be able to support the beneficiary through any health and safety situation that might arise during the virtual delivery of onsite day habilitation.
 If the beneficiary is participating in virtual services with the assistance of natural supports, the natural supports will ensure the health and safety of the beneficiary.

-All virtual day habilitation services must be on the approved Plan of Care and should be delivered as outlined in the OCDD Policy and Procedures manual.
+All virtual delivery of onsite day habilitation services must be on the approved plan of care and should be delivered as outlined in the OCDD Policy and Procedures manual.

-Minimum Requirements for VDH:
+Minimum requirements for virtual delivery of onsite day habilitation:

 Must utilize a virtual format that allows for face-to-face interaction;

-Must utilize EVV to check in and out of VDH; and
+Must utilize EVV to check in and out of virtual delivery of day habilitation; and

-Must utilize an approved activity log to track the days, times and activities that the participant is utilizing VDH.
+Must utilize an approved activity log to track the days, times and activities that the beneficiary is utilizing virtual delivery of day habilitation.

 Place of Service

-Community Life Engagement is delivered in the community and outside of the day habilitation center.
+Community life engagement is delivered in the community and outside of the day habilitation center and the beneficiary’s residence.

-Onsite Day Habilitation is not limited to a fixed-site building, as it can be furnished in a variety of community settings, other than the person’s residence.
+Onsite day habilitation is not limited to a fixed-site building, as it can be furnished in a variety of community settings, other than the person’s residence.

+Virtual delivery of onsite day habilitation must be delivered using a format that allows for face-to-face interactions.

 Restrictions with Other Services

-Beneficiaries receiving day habilitation/community life engagement services may also receive prevocational or supported employment services, but these services cannot be provided during the same time period and cannot be billed for more than 5 hours per day of combined day and employment services.
+Beneficiaries receiving onsite day habilitation/community life engagement services may also receive other services on the same day, but not at the same time.
+The exception is that ‘Community Life Engagement Development’ may be billed at the same time, as the beneficiary is not required to be present for the CLED service to be delivered.

-Day habilitation/community life engagement services begin when the beneficiary arrives at the site where the activity will take place, which could include the onsite building or if going straight to an activity, when they arrive at the site where the activity will take place.
+Onsite day habilitation/community life engagement services begin when the beneficiary arrives at the site where the activity will take place, which could include the onsite building or if going straight to an activity, when they arrive at the site where the activity will take place.

 Staffing Ratios

-Community Life Engagement activities may occur with the following staff ratios:
+Community life engagement activities may occur with the following staff ratios:

-One staff to one beneficiary (1:1); or
+One staff to one beneficiary (1:1);